 - 60% or recipients worked with three to five-year olds.*

 T.E.A.C.H. is helping build the capacity, both organizationally and financially, of organizations that serve the early childhood workforce.

 - From one state T.E.A.C.H.
 Program in North Carolina in 1990, T.E.A.C.H.
-Programs are now up and running in 24 states and the District of Columbia in FY20.
+Programs were running in 21 states and the District of Columbia in FY20.
 Maine and New Hampshire joined in FY21.

 Higher Education Program Capacity Building

 Each year T.E.A.C.H.
 Early Childhood® Programs all across the nation are helping build the capacity of higher education institutions to meet the need for flexible education options for the early childhood workforce.
 As scholarship dollars in the form of tuition payments are directed to these institutions, early childhood degree programs see a marked increase in their student populations, and they are able to hire additional faculty and grow their infrastructure with resources from long-term student investments.

 Long-term Systemic Change

 Scholarship support is facilitating long-term systemic change in states by helping to create access to higher education that was not available prior to T.E.A.C.H.
 Improvements have been made in higher education including more course offerings; more colleges with early childhood degree programs; more courses offered in times, places and modalities to more effectively reach the workforce; and better articulation agreements.
 Gains have also been made in state’s professional development systems, including improvements in regulatory standards for the education and continuing professional development of the workforce.

 Education Matters...for children and for the adults who care for them